Jackfish Bay: Area of Concern (In Recovery)

 Outlook

-Jackfish Bay has seen significant progress towards restoration since its designation as an AOC and will remain an AOC in recovery until monitoring indicates that the remaining beneficial uses have been restored.
-Under the Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health, we will work with the province of Ontario to continue assessing monitoring results for environmental recovery.
+Jackfish Bay has seen significant progress towards restoration since its designation as an AOC and will remain an AOC in Recovery until monitoring indicates that the remaining beneficial uses have been restored.
+Under the Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health, we will work with the province of Ontario to continue monitoring results for environmental recovery.
 Once restoration has been confirmed, Jackfish Bay will be removed from the list of AOCs.

 We partner with other levels of government, non-government groups, Indigenous communities and members of the public.
 This restoration work requires a large amount of scientific and technical expertise, local knowledge, hard work and the help of: